OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

    - OWL format: Add an "owl:deprecated" annotation property with value of "true^xsd:boolean"
    - OBO format: Add an "is_obsolete: true" tag
 2. Prepend the string "obsolete " (including the space) to the term label <i>and</i> the `editor preferred term` (IAO:0000111), if present
-   - NOTE: To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above (that is, the exact string as shown, lowercase and space included, with no other punctuation before or after).
+   - NOTE: The indicated string is a controlled vocabulary that is to be applied regardless of language used for the term label.
+To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above (that is, the exact string as shown, lowercase and space included, with no other punctuation before or after).
 Thus, the following are disallowed: "Obsolete {label}", "obsolete_{label}", "OBSOLETE {label}" (and variations thereof).
 3. Remove all existing logical axioms from the term
 4. Remove or replace all usages of the term elsewhere in the ontology.
 For example, if an ontology has A part-of B, and B has been deprecated with replacement by C, then the corrected axiom would be A part-of C. Likewise, if A part-of B, and B part-of C, if B is deprecated, then any part-of axiom involving B MUST be removed; that is, by stating instead A part-of C.